Geometry and mechanics of microdomains in growing bacterial colonies

+A particularly interesting demonstration of the mechanical aspects of bacterial organization was illustrated in Refs. \cite{Volfson:2008,Boyer:2011,Sheats:2017}, upon confining nonmotile duplicating bacteria in a microchannel.
+Depending on the channel size, the bacterial population was observed to evolve either into a highly ordered colony \cite{Volfson:2008}, with all the cells parallel to each other and to the channel wall, or, for larger channels, into disordered structures consisting of multiple domains of aligned cells with no global order \cite{Boyer:2011}.
+More recently, a strikingly similar behavior was identified by Wioland {\em et al}. \cite{Wioland:2016} in suspensions of swimming bacteria.
+While the existence of an ordered state has been ascribed, in both systems, to a coupling between the bacteria orientation and their collective motion, further enhanced by the geometrical confinement, the origin of the disorder state, as well as its mechanical and statistical properties, is presently unknown.

-Here we investigate the spatial organization and the stress distribution of a colony of non-motile, rod shaped bacteria growing on a substrate with free boundary conditions.
-Although non-motile bacteria interact mostly through steric forces, pushing each other out of the way as they grow in length, the combination of these passive forces with the the bacteria active growth results into a complex internal dynamics as well the formation of coherent structures (Fig.~\ref{fig:1}a-c) reminiscent of those observed in active liquid crystals \cite{Giomi:2015,Sumino:2012,Sanchez:2012,DeCamp:2015,Guillamat:2016}.
-Using molecular dynamics simulations and continuous modeling, we demonstrate that an expanding colony self-organizes into a ``mosaic'' of nematic micro-domains, whose typical size is set by the competition between growth-induced active forces, that tend to disorder the system, and passive steric forces, that tend to reorganize the bacteria into close packed nematic structures.
+In this article, we address this problem and explore the spatial organization and mechanical properties of disordered colonies of sessile bacteria.
+Our system consists of a colony of nonmotile, rod-shaped bacteria freely growing on a substrate.
+Although nonmotile bacteria interact typically via steric forces, pushing each other out of the way as they grow in length, the combination of these passive forces with the active bacterial growth results in a complex internal dynamics as well as the emergence of coherent structures [Figs. \ref{fig:ssgrow}(a)--\ref{fig:ssgrow}(d)] reminiscent of those observed in active liquid crystals \cite{Giomi:2015,Sumino:2012,Sanchez:2012,DeCamp:2015,Guillamat:2016}.
+Using molecular dynamics simulations and continuous modeling, we show that an expanding colony self-organizes into a ``mosaic'' of nematic microdomains, whose typical size is set by a competition between growth-induced active forces that tend to disorder the system and passive steric forces that tend to reorganize the bacteria into closely packed nematic structures.